Here are some tips on how to get started in a case where the parties want to use Collaborative Law.

 Information is available here and on many other websites that are easily accessible.
 In addition to this website, we recommend the following websites:

-- The state organization: the Collaborative Law Institute of Texas.
+- The state organization: Collaborative Divorce Texas.

 - The International Academy of Collaborative Professionals.

 Another useful source is our blog, Texas Collaborative Law.